Please note that most lectures will include drinks,

 Mycorrhizae in the rhizosphere – Hugo Glashier

-Sake: Parameters for another fermentation – Duitse Jan (Sake Sip)
+Sake: Diving into the ‘wild’ of sake fermentation – Duitse Jan (Sake Sip)

 Possibilities Beyond the Capitalist and Romanticist Duopoly – Kester Ratcliff